kawycki/ciklum-agents-demo/README.md

 # ciklum temporal demo
 A demo service that runs a example **multi-agent system as a durable Temporal workflow**, where the one untrusted step — executing code — runs inside an **isolated Firecracker microVM with no host network access**.
 Each step emits a **Langfuse-style structured trace**, and a minimal HTTP API starts runs and streams their status.

+**It has been run and tested in WSL environment**

+## Prerequisities

+1. Firecracker binary.
+It was build and setup according to the documentation - https://github.com/firecracker-microvm/firecracker#getting-started

+2. FIRECRACKER_BIN in ('app/config.py') set to binary built in previous step

 ## The multi-agent pipeline